Speak with a Licensed Insurance Agent

-If you decide to stay with Original Medicare, you can apply for a Medicare Supplement (Medigap) plan to work alongside your Part A and Part B benefits
+If you decide to stay with Original Medicare, you can apply for a Medicare Supplement (Medigap) insurance plan to work alongside your Part A and Part B benefits.

 Idaho Commission on Aging: This agency, abbreviated ICOA, administers federal programs for Idaho seniors, including Medicare beneficiaries.
 Its mission is to develop policy, coordinate and set priorities, and evaluate activities that pertain to seniors and fall under the Older Americans Act.
 The ICOA helps both disabled and elderly people in Idaho with regard to caregiver services, preventative health, fraud, waste and abuse protection, and other health-related resources.

 Area Agency on Aging of North Idaho: Abbreviated AAANI, this agency provides community support for disabled and aging persons living in or north of Coeur d’Alene.
 AAANI depends on both paid staff and volunteers to coordinate a network of health organizations and caregivers in the north Idaho area.
 Part of its mission is to help older adults and families with information about health services and help them secure independence and quality of life.
 Main services include information and assistance on community health care, adult protective services, care coordination, and case management to help aging adults get maximum health care levels.